-NOTE – For some keywords (OBJECT_NAME, OBJECT_ID) there are no definitive lists of authorized values maintained by a control authority; the references listed in 1.7 are the best known sources for authorized values to date.
+NOTE – For some keywords (OBJECT_NAME, OBJECT_ID) there are no definitive lists of authorized values maintained by a control authority; the references listed in 0 are the best known sources for authorized values to date.

+NOTE 2 – While specification of OBJECT_DESIGNATOR, OBJECT_NAME and INTL_DESIGNATOR are each in and of themselves optional, one of these keywords must be supplied.

+NOTE 3 – The only metadata fields which are relied upon by the subsequent optional OCM message subtypes (e.g. maneuver data,

 Table 6-3: OCM Metadata